Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Confluent Zhedanov algebras and q-Askey scheme

 Now in each case we give a faithful representation the confluent Zhedanov algebras either on the space of symmetric Laurent polynomials $\mathcal L_{sym}$ or on the space of polynomials $\mathcal P$.
-In order to prove that our representation is faithful, we need first two lemmata (these can be proved very similarly to the results contained in Section 2 of \cite{K1}, so we omit the proofs.).
+In order to prove that our representation is faithful, we need first the following lemma: